kunalparmar/kit-deploymentizer/README.md

     configPath: "/test/fixture/config"
 ```

-Calling this with any invalid values (ie wrong service, cluster) should return a error.
-This will be logged and skipped - not halt processing.
+Calling this with any invalid values (ie wrong service, cluster) should return a error and will stop processing.

 This will be required at system startup and executed _asynchronously_ for every Resource listed in the cluster definition.